pixdad/PanesManager/README.md

 ## How it works

 You just have to install the extension, and restart or reload (CMD + R) StarUML 2.
-You will see two new buttons in the Statusbar.
+You will see two new buttons in the right section of the Statusbar.

 You should know you can perform the same operation with the `View > Hide Sidebar`and `View > Hide Navigator` menus.